yasmeenmh90-beep/Clerkly/README.md

 - Stripe payments — real Checkout session, real webhook, task auto-completes on payment
 - DocuSign signatures — real OAuth connection, real envelope creation and email delivery, real signing, real webhook confirmation, task auto-completes on signature
 - Paperwork Watch Agent — on-demand daily summary, with the option to email it directly via SMTP
-- Organizations — every user gets a personal workspace; inviting, accepting, listing, and removing members all tested via real HTTP requests, with owner/admin/member permission checks enforced server-side
+- Organizations — every user gets a personal workspace; inviting, accepting, listing, cancelling, resending, removing, and changing roles all tested via real HTTP requests, with owner/admin/member permission checks enforced server-side
+- Organization frontend UI — switcher, Members & Invites page, and accept-invite page, all wired to the real endpoints above and manually tested end to end, including a real invite sent and displayed correctly
+- Task attribution — "created by" and "approved by" shown on tasks, backed by real data, not placeholders
 - Full audit trail of every task event, including which AI layer handled each analysis
 - 50 automated backend tests passing

 ## Known limitations

 **Amazon Bedrock is currently blocked at the account level** (`ValidationException: Operation not allowed`) — this affects both the Bedrock Playground and API calls, and is not something fixable in code.
 An AWS Support case is open and escalated.
 As a result, every agent currently falls through to its **OpenAI layer**, which handles document analysis and planning with real AI — Bedrock is the intended primary provider and works identically once AWS restores access.
 The deterministic rule-based layer only activates if both AI providers are unavailable.
 The rest of the system — task management, approvals, payments, signatures, and organizations — is unaffected and fully functional.

-**Multi-user frontend UI is still in progress** — the backend fully supports organizations, invites, and roles (tested via the API), but the corresponding frontend pages are being built.
-Until then, every account behaves exactly as before, scoped to its own personal workspace.

 ---